“I hurl myself to ruin”

 1920s, it offered a number of answers to desperate

-people who hoped state power could fix their
+people who hoped a melding of state and corporate power could fix their

 economic woes and either did not consider

 or ignored the potential abuse of such power.

 a populist movement, relying on a number of